-I joined the Corporation of Bedford College in March 2009.
-Vice-chair of the Finance and Estates, and Strategy committee, and the Quality Standards and Achievement committee.
+Joined the Corporation of Bedford College in March 2009; Currently Vice-chair of the Corporation, and Chair of the Quality, Standards and Achievements Committee.

-I have a background in the management of further education, and as a system engineer with IBM UK.
-Some 15 years as a lecturer and manager teaching mathematics and computing at all levels, from entry level to first degree, managing and leading the development of FE and HE curricula and contributing to national committees.
+A background in the management of further education, and as a system engineer with IBM UK.
+Some 15 years as a lecturer and manager in F&HE, with experience of teaching mathematics and computing at all levels, from entry level to first degree, as head of department managing and leading the development of FE and HE curricula and contributing to national committees.

 Sixteen years as an inspector, appointed HMI in 1988, with DfE, FEFC and as divisional manager with Ofsted: leading FE and HE inspections widely; including inspection of colleges, management and governance, and leading national surveys; responsible nationally for the initial round of Ofsted FE college inspections; instigated the college performance report; and nationally responsible for 14-19 inspections across local authority areas assessing collaborative strategies for educational provision between colleges, schools, local authorities and training providers.